Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Sanding Steps

+1. **Get Equipped**:
+Select your sanding tools based on your project.
+Pull out the [power tools](#power-sanding) if you have lots of material to remove or many projects to sand, or just use [hand tools](#hand-sanding) if you're project is smaller or only needs a couple touch-ups.
 1. **Rough Sanding (80-100 Grit)**:
 Use this grit to remove any visible tool marks or uneven surfaces created by the CNC machine on your material.
 You can also shape the wood a bit or break the edge if desired.
 1. **Break the Edges** (medium or fine grit, optional):